Ritvars Rugins

-Ritvars Rugins (born 17 October 1989]) is a Latvian footballer who most recently played for Riga FC in the Latvian Higher League and Latvia national football team.
+Ritvars Rugins (born 17 October 1989]) is a Latvian former professional footballer who played as a midfielder.
+He made 39 appearances for the Latvia national team.

 Club career

 Early career and FK Ventspils

 Ritvars Rugins started playing football at the age of 9 in his local club Tukums 2000.
 In 2007, he joined the Latvian Higher League club FK Ventspils.
 In 2008, he played his first league match for the team, it was his only appearance that season.
 In 2009, he played 14 games and scored twice.
 In 2010, he scored 3 goals in 22 games.
 Year 2011 saw him playing 29 matches and scoring 4 times.
 During that season Rugins was tried out in different positions, as the coach Sergei Podpaly faced a lack of defenders all season long.
 Ritvars usually plays as a midfielder, but periodically has also been part of the defensive and attacking lines, being described as a very universal player.
 Rugins is a three-time Latvian champion and has also won the Latvian Cup and Baltic League - each once respectively.